Are you struggling to find a rhythm with your baby’s sleep?

 Newborns are really good at sleeping anywhere during their first couple months of life.
 And while this is okay, it is very important to start getting them used to sleeping in a healthy environment as soon as possible.
 Maybe start out with just one nap a day in their own space/environment and then gradually work up from there.
 There are only a few things you need to start off on the right foot.

 1.)
 I always suggest installing a Baby Monitor(preferably a video one).
 It just helps ease your mind as a parent when you do give them their own space and you are still able to see what is going on.

 2.)
 Put them to sleep in their crib or bassinet.
 It’s not necessary to do this for every nap, but at least 1-2 times a day would be ideal.
 And don’t forget the swaddle!

 3.)
 Put them to sleep in a VERY dark room.
 And I mean VERY dark.
-Get black out shades, tape black construction paper on the windows, seriously…whatever you have to do.
+Get black out shades(these are my favorite kind!), tape black construction paper on the windows, seriously…whatever you have to do.
 As your baby becomes more and more aware this becomes EXTREMELY important

 4.)
 Use a LOUD white noise machine.
 It’s recommended to use true white noise, and not other “soothing” sounds such as rain, ocean, wind, thunderstorms, etc.